 We have an intrinsic interest in what our clients do and what they wish to achieve.
 We work closely with our clients, our colleagues in other departments and other experts alike, to devise a strategy which will enable us to best negotiate an outcome in line with our clients’ objectives.

-Our experienced team has in depth and extensive knowledge of the property and construction sector, as well as Alternative Dispute Resolution methods such as Mediation, Arbitration and PACT, together with formal Court and Lands Tribunal proceedings
+Recommended by the Legal500, our experienced team has in depth and extensive knowledge of the property and construction sector, as well as Alternative Dispute Resolution methods such as Mediation, Arbitration and PACT, together with formal Court and Lands Tribunal proceedings.

 With one of the largest Commercial Property teams in Lancashire & Cumbria and many decades of experience acting for Commercial and Residential Landlords, Contractors, Home Owners and Tenants, our specialist Property Litigation team can help resolve your property dispute whilst deliver a very high quality service, resolving issues swiftly and with minimum disruption to you, or your business.